We become your trusted advisors and provide personal approach to law.

-As we stated before, the IRS is the most brutal collection agency that has the power to take any property you have, whether it’s your cars, furniture, jewelry and/or houses.
+As we stated before, the IRS is the most brutal collection agency that has the power to take any property you have, whether it’s your cars, furniture, jewelry, and/or houses.
 Federal forfeiture laws allow the government to take personal property and assets away from you to pay back taxes or if suspected criminal activity is occurring.
-Moreover, the government can hold on to your property for as long as they deem necessary.
-Working with an attorney can sometimes be the only way to reclaim your property, and make sure you are represented fairly.
+Moreover, the government can hold onto your property for as long as they deem necessary.
+Working with an attorney can sometimes be the only way to reclaim your property and ensure you are represented fairly.

 Some of the actions your attorney might take to challenge the forfeiture: